 The reality is that there was a combination of cultural missteps, failure to create a truly localized customer journey, and regulatory issues.
 For example, the company struggled significantly to sell target customers to allow strangers to stay in their homes.

 Additionally, Airbnb failed to recognize how Chinese consumers shop for and purchase products by not considering that DIY travel isn’t the norm in Chinese tourism and by delaying the integration of WeChat and AliPay.

 While the pandemic was a factor, the final blow may have been China’s regulatory crackdown on tech companies in 2021.

 Maintaining the Global-Local Balance

 At the end of the day, the most successful brands deploy big-picture marketing initiatives that prioritize overall scale and footprint.
 Many facets of these campaigns are executed at a local level and constantly adapt in order to appeal to specific target audiences.
 What results is increased local market penetration and greater expansion of global brand awareness and perception.
 Maintaining this balance is no easy feat, but luckily there are tools and solutions available to help.
-Discover how a brand management tool can help establish, maintain, and protect brand identity and consistency while offering greater business intelligence by exploring MarcomCentral’s custom solution here.
+Discover how a brand management tool can help establish, maintain, and protect brand identity and consistency while offering greater business intelligence by exploring MarcomCentral’s solution here.